-The meter of this hymn is Pańkti, with five 8-syllable pādas.
+The meter of this hymn is Pankti, with five 8-syllable pādas.
 The fifth in all vss. is the refrain, a voc. phrase sújāte aśvasūnṛte "o well-born lady, liberal with horses," which is essentially detachable.
 So the hymn comes across as standard Anuṣṭubh, with an appended and superfluous refrain.
+On Pankti final vss. in Anuṣṭubh hymns in this maṇḍala, see the beginning of the comm. on V.

-As indicated in the publ. tr., the contents are for the most part uninspired, contrary to most Dawn hymns, though closer inspection reveals more intricate patterns than a superficial reading turned up.
+As indicated in the publ. tr., the contents of this hymn are for the most part uninspired, contrary to most Dawn hymns, though closer inspection reveals more intricate patterns than a superficial reading turned up.